New Zealand women's national rugby sevens team: First World Cup

 In July 2008 Darryl Suasua was appointed coach of an officially sanctioned New Zealand women's sevens side to compete in the inaugural Women's Rugby Sevens World Cup which was to held in Dubai in 2009.
 As a part of the New Zealand's preparations a squad of 29 players assemble in Auckland on 12 July for a three-day trial camp, which would be reduced to 12 to compete in the qualifying tournament in Samoa, on 25–26 July.
 Selected for the trial squad were: Billy Jean Ale, Fa'anati Aniseko, Victoria Blackledge, Kelly Brazier, Kendra Cocksedge, Exia Edwards, Julie Ferguson, Honey Hireme, Carla Hohepa, Linda Itunu, Jennifer James, Justine Lavea, Vaniya Lavea, Stacey Lene, Huriana Manuel, Angela McGregor, Hannah Porter, Amiria Rule, Melissa Ruscoe, Aroha Savage, Aimee Sutorius, Karley Te Kawa, Teresa Te Tamaki, Ngahuri Thompson, Mallory Townsend, Hazel Tubic, Shaan Waru, Renee Wickliffe and Selica Winiata.

 Sixteen teams turned up in Dubai to compete in the World Cup, with New Zealand losing in the final to Australia 15–10.
+Selica Winiata was the top top women's point scorer.